wireui/breadcrumbs/README.md

 ```

 #### How to use it?
-You can define the routes by calling the breadcrumbs method in the route or the livewire component.
+You can define it on routes by calling the breadcrumbs method in the route or the livewire component.
 <br>This method accepts a callable function that returns the Trail instance.

 #### Dependency Injection